Are Older Women Restricted to Teaching (‘Only’?) Young Women? A Close Look at Titus 2:3-5

 In fact, though by this time you ought to be teachers, you need someone to teach you the elementary truths of God’s word all over again.
 You need milk, not solid food!
 (Heb.
 5:12, NIV, emphasis added)

-In Greek, “you” and “each one” is generic, which means everyone in the assembly, that is, men and women.
-The only way that traditionalists or restrictionists (who call themselves Complementarians) can exclude women from those generic words is to presuppose that women cannot be teachers in the first place.
+And so in the two verses from 1 Corinthians 14 and Hebrews 5, in Greek, “each one” and “you” are generic, which means everyone in the assembly, that is, men and women.
+The only way that Complementarians (those who restrict women’s full involvement in ministry) can exclude women from those generic words is to presuppose that women cannot be teachers in the first place.
 But this is the question under discussion, so let’s not assume the answer in advance.

-Further, in 1 Corinthians 12:28 Paul lists three gifts to the body of Christ, even numbering them: first apostles, second prophets, third teachers.
-As noted, that verse comes in the context of everyone experiencing the gifts flowing through them as the Spirit distributes them (vv.
-4-6).
+Further, in 1 Corinthians 12:28 Paul lists three gifts to the body of Christ, even numbering them: first apostle, second prophet, third teacher.
+That verse comes in the context of everyone experiencing the gifts flowing through them as the Spirit distributes them (1 Cor.
+11:4-7).

 Gifts of the Spirit in 1 Corinthians 12:7-11 and 12:28